MTV is a cable TV channel that you can watch on seven live TV streaming services.

 There are mobile apps for Android and iPhones.
 You can look over the channel lineups for Sling Orange or Blue.

-fuboTV aims to be a full-on cable TV replacement without leaving you with a triple-digit bill every month.
+Fubo TV aims to be a full-on cable TV replacement without leaving you with a triple-digit bill every month.

-It has 100+ channels, including MTV, A&E and HGTV for $64.99 per month.
+The Pro bundle has more than 152 channels, including MTV, A&E and HGTV for $74.99 per month.

+Subscribers get 1,000 hours of Cloud DVR.
+You can watch live TV on three screens at once.
 Fubo has a robust library of on-demand movies and TV shows.